 - 1. If a bargaining unit member is eligible for sick leave on their regular job assignment and works sixteen (16) or more days of additional work in any month, the bargaining unit member shall accrue additional sick leave hours beyond those earned through the employee's regular employment consistent with Article 21, Section 8. - 2.
-Bargaining unit members shall not be credited with personal business hours during the assigned additional work. - 3.
-Prorated insurance will not be increased during the period of time employees are assigned additional work hours. - 4.
 The bargaining unit member working additional work or summer work shall be eligible for holiday pay if they meet the requirements for holiday pay in accordance with Article 22-Paid Holidays.